-We all have a choice as to how we use these new tools.
-And if you’re a parent, how we teach our kids to use them.
-If you lead a team, the same questions.
-How should your business use them.
-Where do they add value for your people and customers?
+We all have a choice about how we use these new tools.
+And if you are a parent, how you teach your kids to use them.
+If you lead a team, the same questions apply.
+How should your business use them, and where do they add value for your people and customers?

-Following is an exploration of these ideas deep into the “Why” behind a lot of what’s going on.
-There’s a fair amount of behavioral research referenced.
+This is an exploration of the “why” behind a lot of what is going on.
+I reference behavioral research along the way.

 This will not be “Here’s how you build a chatbot to take over the world tomorrow.”
 Or “this will replace your workforce tomorrow.”
-It’s also not a “Here’s what you should do checklist,” though there are practical ideas near the end.
-Think of it as a tour of how AI can shape how we live, work, and think, with background on how it works and perspectives you may want to consider for yourself, your teams, and your family.
-The topics I’m going into are not somewhat new, but not all original.
-Several ideas about cognitive load and issues with AI have been covered well enough recently.
-The goal is to re-visit some of these recently common themes, and enhance them with depth form their core primary drivers.
-That is, not just tell you something, but offer the rationale behind the assertions.
+It is also not a “Here’s what you should do checklist,” though there are practical ideas near the end.
+Think of it as a tour of how AI can shape how we live, work, and think, with background on how it works and perspectives you may want to consider for yourself, your teams, and family.
+The topics are not new, and not all original.
+The goal is to revisit common themes and add depth by getting closer to their primary drivers.
+Not just what to think, but why the assertions may be true.

 Note: this is a long form article, not the usual LinkedIn bullet points.
 Some articles get built in bits and pieces over several years as I learn about a topic They’re really my research notes.
 I usually include a quick summary up top.
 Not this time.
 This one is for deep background and context.
 I think these issues matter for the next set of our collective societal decisions.
 If you want a “what can I do right now” checklist, this isn’t it.